Part 1: Wildlife and Fungi Damage

 Fungi serve essential functions in the ecosystem, as symbionts (for example, mycorrhizae grow in symbiotic, protective relationships with plant roots) and as decomposers (like the wood-decaying bracket and conk fungi found on both dead and living trees).
 Fungi paired with algae to form lichens are self-sustaining and do not harm the trees to which they attach themselves.
 (Refer to Are You Lichen The Bark?
 Part 3) Some fungi, such as Aleurodiscus oakesii, are harmless to a tree.
 It affects the outer (non-living) white oak bark, which scales off in thin plates, revealing smooth patches below.

-However, other fungi can be deadly to a tree, and to find them growing on a tree trunk or by the tree’s base is an ominous sign.
+Other fungi can be deadly to a tree, and to find them growing on a tree trunk or by the tree’s base is an ominous sign.
 For example, Daedalea quercina (maze bracket) is a gray to light-brown leathery shelf mushroom with a maze-like lower surface that often grows on oak trees.
 It enters the tree through wounds in the bark, where bare wood is exposed, often due to improper pruning.
 It causes brown heart rot, feeding on and decaying the heartwood, or center of the branches or trunk.
 The rot might be stopped by pruning the affected branch, but if the mushrooms appear on the trunk itself, the softened heartwood will structurally weaken the tree, with a likely fatal result.

 A vigorous native tree may be host to many insects, which provide food for birds and omnivorous mammals.
 A stressed tree is most susceptible to pests and disease.
 However, even a dying or dead tree may have a place in a wildlife habitat as a snag unless it poses a hazard or has an infestation that could spread, in which case it should be removed as soon as possible.
 Infested trees should be destroyed on site so that the infestation is not carried to other areas.
 In cases of non-infestation and when appropriate, a felled trunk can be left to decay in place, providing nesting sites, etc. for wildlife.